Near-optimal Delta-convex Estimation of Lipschitz Functions: Introduction

-The key observation, based on the function representation in the extension theorem of \citet{McShane1934}, is that when $\setXhat$ is chosen to be an $\epsilon$-cover of the covariate data $\setX_n \defeq \{\vX_1,\ldots,\vX_n\}$, there exists a function within $\setF_\somenorm(\setXhat)$ that is uniformly $\Ordo(\epsilon)$-close to the Lipschitz regression function $f_*$ over $\setX_n$ (see \cref{thm:approxL}).
-We use this fact to bound the approximation error of our estimators to $f_*$ over $\setX_n$, where the estimators ``approximately'' minimize the empirical risk over the training data $\data$ within $\setF_{\somenorm}(\setXhat)$.
+The key observation, based on the function representation in the extension theorem of \citet{McShane1934}, is that when $\setXhat$ is chosen to be an $\epsilon$-cover of the covariate data $\setX_n \defeq \{\vX_1,\ldots,\vX_n\}$ \wrt~$\norm{\cdot}_2$, there exists a function within $\setFn(\setXhat)$ for any $p \in \{1,2,\infty\}$ that is uniformly $\Ordo(\epsilon)$-close to the Lipschitz regression function $f_*$ on $\setX_n$ (see \cref{thm:approxL}).
+We use this fact to bound the approximation error of our estimators to $f_*$ on $\setX_n$, where the estimators ``approximately'' minimize the empirical risk over the training data $\data$ within $\setFn(\setXhat)$.
 A tradeoff arises in selecting the size of the cover $\setXhat$: increasing $|\setXhat|$ improves approximation accuracy (i.e., smaller $\epsilon$) but results in a more complex representation (i.e., more parameters), and vice versa.
 To balance this tradeoff, we construct $\setXhat$ using the adaptive farthest-point clustering algorithm of \citet{Balazs2022}, which achieves $|\setXhat| \approx n^{d_*/(2+d_*)}$ and $\epsilon \approx n^{-1/(2+d_*)}$.
-Our main result, stated in \cref{thm:near-minimax-rate}, shows that using this choice of $\setXhat$ together with the class $\setF_\somenorm(\setXhat)$ yields estimators that achieve a near-minimax rate under the statistical model \eqref{eq:data-model} for subgaussian distributions.
+Our main result, stated in \cref{thm:near-minimax-rate}, shows that this choice of $\setXhat$ together with the class $\setFn(\setXhat)$ yields estimators that achieve a near-minimax rate under \eqref{eq:data-model} for subgaussian distributions.